 The Barbering Certificate is designed to provide the students with a quality education in the Barbering field and prepare the students to pass the Texas Department of Licensing and Regulation Examination for licensing.
 The Barbering Certificate covers all areas of barbering including hair cutting, shaving, and shop management.
+Full-time students may complete the program in 12 months.
 Part-time students may complete the program within approximately 24 months.